AddJam/addjam/_posts/2015-04-07-never-too-early.md

 ##Execution is everything

-Basically everything you've read so far in this post I could have summed up in 3 words: 'execution is everything'.
+Basically everything you've read so far in this post I could of summed up in 3 words: 'execution is everything'.

 Take the example from the image at the top of this post - do you really think the Winkloss twins would have been able to grow Facebook to size it is now?
 The ability for Zuckerburg and his team to developer, scale, sell and market Facebook set them apart from the many other social networks.

 And that lesson is repeatable.
-How many search engines are out there and which one do you use?
-The one that had the idea first (AltaVista anyone?) or Google like the rest of the world.
+How many search engines are out there and which one do you us?
+The one that had the idea firts or Google like the rest of the world.

 ##Tear up the NDA and get out there